 In times to come inquiring minds may ask,

-Who was this woman that could hearts so move
+Who was this damsel that could hearts so move

-That poets in proud verse devote sweet task
+That poets in proud verse divine sweet task

 To cast in ink her virtues there to prove?

 So was she then as grand as they have deemed

 And could she with a smile all eyes o’er glaze

 And did she float through ballrooms like a dream

 And with her lilting songs all ears amaze?